Player1UK/dosbox-debugger/README.md

 ![debugger](https://github.com/user-attachments/assets/aa50f915-1056-43e2-9798-c3db85e04361)

+Window can be re-sized, automatically adjusting the layout of sub-windows according to set ratios and fixed values.

-Windows can be re-arranged, and snap to grid of titlebar height and character width.
+Windows can be re-arranged, snapping to a grid of titlebar height and character width.

 Code is disassembled recursively, so that data entries embedded within the code don't appear.